acend/docsy-plus/README.md

 The blocks/cover shortcode from [docsy](https://www.docsy.dev/docs/adding-content/iconsimages/#add-images) has been enhanced in order to support config-dependend background an logo images.

-If you add a imagePrefix settings under your sties params, this prefix is used to search for background and log images.
+If you add an imagePrefix setting under your site params, this prefix is used to search for background and logo images.

-As example with the following setting:
+As example with the following setting...

 ```toml
 [params]
 imagePrefix = "fancy_"
 ```
-Backgound images which contain "fancy_background" and logo images with "fancy_logo" in the filename are detected.
+... background images which contain "fancy_background" and logo images with "fancy_logo" in the filename are detected.

 ## Details

-A shortcode to generate HTML _details_ and _summary_ tags, which is handy to make solutions foldable in the labs sections.
+A shortcode to generate HTML _details_ and _summary_ tags, which is handy to make solutions-sections foldable.

 Usage: